fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 # HIST 1105: Readings & Assignments

 ### A note about deadlines
 Everything you need to turn in is listed in a red box.
-Many weeks have short reading reflections due on specified days to keep everyone moving along together and space out the work.
+Most weeks have short reading quizzes or reflections due on specified days to keep everyone moving along together and space out the work.
 But I am also aware that sh!t happens and takes up valuable time unexpectedly.
-As long as you are USUALLY meeting the deadlines, you can submit work up to TWO DAYS after the due date for full credit if the need arises.
+If need be, you can submit work up to TWO DAYS after the due date for full credit if the need arises.
 But this leeway should be used only as a last resort in the wake of unusual circumstances.
 Unless you've made arrangements with me (and please do!), work more than 2 days late will be scored a 0.

 ## Week 1 (Jan 18--22): Introductions